lgtm-migrator/sdk-javascript/examples/search-documents.md

 This method directly takes Elasticsearch queries so just ask what you need and Kuzzle will give it to you.

+### Common mistakes

+**My query does not returns any result**
+ - Did you apply the correct mapping on the collection?
+ - Did you wait for the collection to refresh?

 ### Example

+**Prepare your Kuzzle**

 ```bash
 # Creates an index